scipy-conference/scipy_proceedings/papers/cory_quammen/15_quammen.rst

 Under the covers, the Python Calculator uses the ``vtk.numpy_interface.dataset_adapter`` module to wrap the inputs to the filter.
-This provides the compatibility between VTK arrays and NumPy.
-All the wrapped input data sets are appended to a list named ``input`` that is available in the environment in which the Python expression is executed.
+This provides compatibility between VTK arrays and NumPy.
+All the wrapped input data sets are appended to a list named ``inputs`` that is available in the environment in which the Python expression is executed.